DylanWRh/Computer-Vision-22Fall/Final-Seismic-Phase-Picking/README.md

 This is a total failure.

-The model do not converge at all.
+The model does not converge at all.

 HAHAHA!